JustusAdam/marvin-docs/source/scripting.rst

 .. hint::
     You dont *have* to use ``Marvin.Prelude``.
-    The prelude is just a convenient collection of other modules, you can also import just the ones you need directly, but this is only recommended for people experienced with Haskell.
+    The prelude is just a convenient `collection of other modules <https://hackage.haskell.org/package/marvin-0.0.3/Marvin-Prelude.html>`_, you can also import just the ones you need directly, but this is only recommended for people experienced with Haskell.

 ::